llegouve78/excercise/README.md

 # Resolve merge conflicts

-_Learn why conflicts happen and how to resolve them._
+_Learn why conflicts happen and how to resolve them.
+Comment 1_

 </header>